Visit our Sister Sites:

 Forget-Me-Not produce dainty clusters of blossoms atop compact, mound-shaped plants.
 Colors include blue, white, and pink.

-Forget-Me-Nuts are shade tolerant, making them a good choice in today's wooded back yards.
+Forget-Me-Nots are shade tolerant, making them a good choice in today's wooded back yards.
 Try them in rock gardens, too.

-Forget-Me-Nuts are very popular for memorials, events, and makes a great marketing promotional giveaway.
+Forget-Me-Nots are very popular for memorials, events, and makes a great marketing promotional giveaway.

 Sow seeds after all danger of frost.
 Cover lightly with 1/8" of garden soil.
 Final spacing should be 10 inches apart.
 They will tolerate crowding.